How to Write the Coalition Application Essay 2019-20

 • Submit an essay on a topic of your choice.

-Each of the prompts above are suitably open ended, and designed to give students the space and the flexibility to fully showcase their positive personal and academic qualities.
+Each of the prompts above is suitably open-ended, and designed to give students the space and the flexibility to fully showcase their positive personal and academic qualities.

-But the freedom and flexibility of five such open prompts (particularly no.5!) also bring with them certain drawbacks.
+But the freedom and flexibility of six such open prompts (particularly no.6!) also bring with them certain drawbacks.
 Students might come to their guidance sessions with you and ask how they’re supposed to brainstorm and plan a response to such open-ended questions.

 Some of the prompts listed above will make students think (wrongly) that they need to have lived the life of an action hero, or be a tech entrepreneur before the age of 15.
 Nothing could be further from the truth!